 Certification is a prerequisite to generation facility participation in the RES program as a Tier 1 eligible resource.
-NYSERDA will perform all services related to the development, review, approval and ongoing validation of RES certification materials.
+NYSERDA performs all services related to the development, review, approval and ongoing validation of RES certification materials.
 The process will seek to maintain simplicity where possible, and will be robust where necessary to ensure ongoing compliance with RES requirements.
 In modifying the current RPS Main Tier certification process to support the RES program, successful models and best practices from other states with LSE obligations have been and will be considered, and measures which may prevent a streamlined implementation will be avoided.

 The certification application, review and verification processes must be transparent and efficient.
-Certification applications will be accepted for generation facilities at any time after they become operational, with exceptions for Provisional Certification as described below.
+Certification applications will be accepted for generation facilities at any time after they become operational (Operational Certification), or before (Provisional Certification) as described below.
+Facilities must be either Operationally or Provisionally certified to participate in a NYSERDA RES Tier 1 Request for Proposals and to be considered for a contract award thereunder.

 3.1.
-Certification
+Operational Certification

-NYSERDA will develop a streamlined RES certification process modeled on the RPS Main Tier certification process but adapted to be available on a continuous basis to facilities in commercial operation.
-NYSERDA will make available on the CES web interface a Certification Application, which will result in issuance by NYSERDA of a Statement of Qualification (SoQ) of RES program Tier 1 eligibility.
+NYSERDA has developed a streamlined RES certification process modeled on the RPS Main Tier certification process but adapted to be available on a continuous basis.9 NYSERDA has made available on the CES web interface a Certification Application, which will result in issuance by NYSERDA of a Statement of Qualification (SoQ) of RES program Tier 1 eligibility, indicating whether the facility is deemed to be Tier 1 eligible.
 The application will be used by all RES facilities seeking program eligibility, although some fields may not apply to all technologies.
-Facilities previously certified and delivering under the Main Tier Renewable Portfolio Standard need not re-apply for certification and will automatically receive a SoQ from NYSERDA to be eligible for the RES, although such Main Tier facilities will not be eligible for Tier 1 RES eligibility if they commenced operation prior to January 1, 2015 or satisfy the VGF requirements.
+Facilities previously certified and delivering under the Main Tier Renewable Portfolio Standard need not re-apply for certification and will automatically receive a SoQ from NYSERDA to be eligible for the RES, although such facilities will not be eligible for Tier 1 RES eligibility if they commenced operation prior to January 1, 2015 or satisfy the VGF requirements.